rxaviers/relative-time/README.md

 ### Time zone support

-When you need to evaluate relative time in a different IANA time zone, pass its identifier via the `timeZone` option.
+When you need to evaluate relative time in a different IANA time zone, convert your instant into a `Temporal.ZonedDateTime` before calling `format`.
 The example below assumes that "now" is `2016-04-10T12:00:00Z`:

 |      | UTC                  | America/Los_Angeles             | Europe/Berlin                            |
 | ---- | -------------------- | ------------------------------- | ---------------------------------------- |